Battle of Vågen: Aftermath

 For the English, the escape of the Dutch Return Fleet from the Indies was an enormous blow since they had to capture it to finance the war.
 However, the blow was somewhat softened by the later capture of the two VOC merchantmen.
 Lord Sandwich was blamed for the failure and fell into disgrace.
 After his arrival in the Thames he illegally, perhaps with connivance of Charles, took goods of considerable value from the hulls of the captured Slot Hooningen and Gulden Phenix, sold them in secret and divided the gain among his nine flag officers and reserved for himself £4000.
 When that came to light, Charles had no choice but to cashier him, but Sandwich defended his conduct by pointing out that he had taken only a small part of the booty, the value of which was estimated by him at £500,000.
 Samuel Pepys thus described the impression of wealth when he visited one of the captured ships in his diary entry of 16 November: "So I on board my Lord Bruncker; and there he and Sir Edmund Pooly carried me down into the hold of the India shipp, and there did show me the greatest wealth lie in confusion that a man can see in the world.
 Pepper scattered through every chink, you trod upon it; and in cloves and nutmegs, I walked above the knees; whole rooms full.
 And silk in bales, and boxes of copper-plate, one of which I saw opened... which was as noble a sight as ever I saw in my life...".

-Lord Sandwich also thought that he had been tricked by the Danish King, as Pepys recounted in his diary entry of 18 September: "But the main thing my Lord wonders at, and blames the Dane for, is, that the blockhead, who is so much in debt to the Hollander, having now a treasure more than much than all his Crowne was worth, and that which would for ever have beggared the Hollander, should not take this time to break with the Hollander, and thereby pay his debt that must have been forgiven him and have got the greatest treasure into his hands that ever was together in the world".
-In February 1666, Denmark would declare war against England after the former had received large Dutch subsidies.
+Lord Sandwich also thought that he had been tricked by the Danish-Norwegian King, as Pepys recounted in his diary entry of 18 September: "But the main thing my Lord wonders at, and blames the Dane for, is, that the blockhead, who is so much in debt to the Hollander, having now a treasure more than much than all his Crowne was worth, and that which would for ever have beggared the Hollander, should not take this time to break with the Hollander, and thereby pay his debt that must have been forgiven him and have got the greatest treasure into his hands that ever was together in the world".
+In February 1666, Denmark-Norway would declare war against England after the former had received large Dutch subsidies.
 Pieter de Bitter received an honorary golden chain from the States-General.

-One reaction to the battle was the construction of an additional fortress, Fredriksberg Fortress (on Nordnes), since the battle had "showed clearly how vulnerable the city really was", according to Bjørn Arvid Bagge.
+One reaction to the battle was the construction of an additional fortress, Fredriksberg Fortress (on Nordnes), since the battle "showed clearly how vulnerable the city really was", according to Bjørn Arvid Bagge.